 Any process improvement your organisation is looking to make needs to happen from the start.
 Accurate data capture is vital to ensure the correct information enters your processes to begin with.

 Scanned documents enter DocuWare and are categorised using Intelligent Indexing and Optical Character Recognition technology to indicate to the system what that document is about.
 All the most important information on the page is captured – such as company name, reference numbers, dates etc. and stored as search fields, enabling users to easily find the information they need.

 Once in the system, any workflow you choose to set up can begin.
 HR managers can be notified of new CV’s received or a task can be set for the Finance Manager to approve an emailed invoice.

 Efficiently managing a shared mailbox can be tricky without a good process in place.
-Which emails have been actioned by who, where are they saved and what visibility is there to the organisation as a whole?
+Which emails have been actioned by who, what are the rules around storing emails and what visibility is there to the organisation as a whole?

-If DocuWare is integrated with an accounts package such as Sage, using the ‘Smart Connect’ module a button can be placed in Sage allowing users to view emailed invoices which relate to the payment they are working on.
+If DocuWare is integrated with an accounts package such as Sage, a ‘Smart Connect’ button can be placed in Sage allowing users to view emailed invoices which relate to the payment they are working on.

 Should an email be received from an unknown source, i.e. an invoice from a supplier not in Sage, DocuWare will flag this to a user.